Significant-Gravitas/Auto-GPT-Plugins/src/autogpt_plugins/astro/README.md

 # Auto-GPT Space Plugin
-This plugin enables AutoGPT to see how many people are in space.
-This can help enable AutoGPT to better achieve its goals
+This plugin enables AutoGPT to see how many people are in space and see the position of the ISS.
+This can help enable AutoGPT to better achieve its goals.

 ## Use cases
  - Researching how many people are in space